nomnom-insights/nomnom.bunnicula/README.md

 ;;                   {:integration_id 1, :message_id "123"}]}
 ```

-## Consumer with retry component <a name="consumer-component"></a>
+## Consumer component <a name="consumer-component"></a>

 Defines consumer with auto retry functionality!

-The component is composed of a message handler (a plain Clojure function), consumer threads and channels.
+The component is composed of a message handler (a Clojure function), consumer threads and channels.
 When processing fails it can be retried automatically with a fixed amount of times with a delay between each attempt.
-If processing still fails - messages will be pushed to an error queue for further inspection and manual retrying.
+If processing still fails - messages will be pushed to an error queue for further inspection and manual retrying (dead lettering).

 When the component starts it will create necessary exchanges and queues if they do not exist.

 When component stops consumers are destroyed and channels are closed.
 All exchanges, queues and their messages will remain intact.
-Messages will be fetched again when the consumer reconnects.
+Messages will be fetched again when the consumer reconnects as per the pre-fetch setting.

 ### Message flow